Casper Ruud: Davis Cup

-He became a part of the Norwegian Davis Cup team in 2015, and together with countryman Viktor Durasovic promoted Norway from Group Three Europe Zone to Group Two Europe/Africa Zone.
+He became part of the Norwegian Davis Cup team in 2015, and together with countryman Viktor Durasovic promoted Norway from Group Three Europe Zone to Group Two Europe/Africa Zone.

 In the 2016 Davis Cup, Ruud and Durasovic lost 3–2 to Lithuania in the first round.
-In the playoffs they beat Luxembourg 3–2 to stay in the Group Two Europe/Africa Zone.
-Norway remained in Group Two Europe/Africa Zone in 2017 and 2018 before winning their 2019 tie against Georgia, securing them a place in the playoff for World Group I as a result of changes in the Davis Cup format.
-They won the playoff against Barbados and thereby qualified for World Group I.
+In the play-offs they beat Luxembourg 3–2 to stay in the Group Two Europe/Africa Zone.
+Norway remained in Group Two Europe/Africa Zone in 2017 and 2018 before winning their 2019 tie against Georgia, securing them a place in the play-off for World Group I as a result of changes in the Davis Cup format.
+They won the play-off against Barbados and thereby qualified for World Group I.

+Playing style

+Casper Ruud is a clay-court specialist, such that he has found his highest success on that surface and won 12 out of his 14 titles on clay.
+He is primarily an offensive baseliner who hits with heavy topspin.
+His groundstroke strength is his forehand, which he hits with heavy topspin and serves as his best weapon, especially on clay.
+His backhand is his weaker wing, but consistent enough to help construct points.
+In 2023, Ruud's backhand saw a decline in power and accuracy, but he improved on it the following season.

+Ruud possesses a powerful serve that can reach up to 193 km/h (120 mph).
+He often utilizes it to earn more free points, frequently using a one-two punch.

+Ruud is praised for his calm on-court demeanor and lack of emotional outbursts.

 Personal life

 Ruud is the son of former professional tennis player Christian Ruud and Lele Ruud.
 He has two sisters, Caroline and Charlotte, and shares a passion for golf with his father.
 He grew up in the Snarøya district of Bærum, with Rafael Nadal as his tennis idol.

+He is a supporter of Liverpool FC.

+Ruud has been dating his girlfriend, Maria Galligani since 2018.
+In November 2024, the couple announced their engagement on social media.
+They currently reside in Oslo.
+Maria attended Oslo Nye Høyskole from 2017 to 2020, where she graduated with a degree in psychology.
+In 2022, Maria received her master's degree in psychology from the University of Southern Denmark.
+She has also worked for a sports nutrition company.
+The couple shares a dog named Bajas since January 2021.
+On September 11, 2025, they announced on social media that Maria is pregnant and that they are expecting their first child.

+Television and film

+Ruud appears in the tennis docuseries Rafa Nadal Academy, which premiered on Amazon Prime Video on 16 September 2021, Break Point, which premiered on Netflix on 13 January 2023, and Carlos Alcaraz: My Way, which premiered on Netflix on 23 April 2025.

+He also appears in the documentary film Federer: Twelve Final Days which premiered on Amazon Prime Video on 20 June 2024.

 Career statistics

 Grand Slam tournament performance timelines

-Current through the 2022 US Open.
+Current through the 2025 US Open.